Medical School Curriculum: Years 3 & 4

 Upon successful completion of the United States Medical Licensing Exam (USMLE) Step 1, Ross students embark on Internal Medicine Foundations (IMF), an intensive, physician-supervised clinical clerkship in Miramar, Fla., specifically geared to build competence in the principles and practice of Internal Medicine and facilitate success in subsequent Internal Medicine rotations and in the USMLEStep 2.

-This additional six weeks of hands-on training conducted at affiliated hospitals and ambulatory clinics, allows students to further hone their physical examination, diagnostic, critical thinking, and communication skills through direct patient care.
+This additional eight weeks of hands-on training conducted at affiliated hospitals and ambulatory clinics, allows students to further hone their physical examination, diagnostic, critical thinking, and communication skills through direct patient care.
 It also serves as an important bridge between the first four semesters and the clinical portion of the curriculum.

 Ross students complete the clinical portion of the curriculum—and the majority of their training—in the United States at leading teaching hospitals across the country.
 And because our students are given hands-on experience from semester one, they transition into the clinical semesters with confidence and the tools they need to succeed.
 Additionally, Ross students have the option to complete all of their clinical rotations in one single geographic location.
 This is important because it not only helps to ensure a consistent clinical experience as they rotate through different disciplines, but it also helps to lower related expenses.